Matilde Montoya: Recognition

 Maltide Petra Montoya Lafragua was a distinguished medical professional in the areas of gynecology, obstetrics, and pediatrics.
 In response to criticism from her detractors, José de la Cruz Porfirio Díaz Mori, the President of Mexico at the time, recognized Montoya's ability and showed his support by granting her a scholarship.
 Porfirio Diaz was an advocate for allowing middle and upper-class women a fundamental education as an opportunity to advance in medicine.

 Legacy

 Montoya was an important leader and member of numerous women’s organizations, along with other female medical pioneers.
 She belonged to a group of at least 27 female doctors who were a part of 42 different formed feminist associations.
 These activist organizations emerged within the start of twentieth century, which was a prominent time period for the social movement of feminism in Mexico.
 The movement would continue to gain momentum after the 1990s which marked a key shift in Mexican politics.
 The consolidation of these national communities of physicians demonstrated the critical demand of equal rights for women.

-On 14 March 2019, search engine Google commemorated Dr. Matilde Montoya with a Doodle on her 160th birth anniversary.
+Matilde Montoya is an example of tenacity in the pursuit of what for some was a ridiculous dream.
+She opened the way to science for Mexican women at the end of the last century.